Commission for Sustainable Development

-WECF believes that a failure to integrate and respect the needs of women in development processes will make these processes less effective and even harmful to humans and the environment.
+WECF believes that a failure to integrate and respect the needs of women in development processes will make these processes less effective and even harmul to humans and the environment.

 The CSD event offers different ways of participation and involvement.
-WECF organizes and hosts side-events, preparatory meetings in member countries, produces policy papers and ensures the participation of network members.
+WECF organises and hosts side-events, preparetory meetings in member countries, produces policy papers and ensures the participation of network members.

-The network organizations are crucial in providing input and formulating policy papers and action plans.
-Representatives from the organizations take part in the sessions and contribute through interventions and statements.
+The network organisations are crucial in providing input and formulating policy papers and action plans.
+Representatives from the organisations take part in the sessions and contribute through interventions and statements.

 The WECF network is part of the Womens Major Group.
 This group concerns itself with the full, equal and beneficial integration of women in all development activities, in particular the Nairobi Forward-looking Strategies for the Advancement of Women, which emphasize women's participation in national and international ecosystem management and control of environment degradation.